regebro/how-to-diff-xml/talk.rst

 .. note::

+    At Shoobx they deal a lot with legal documents.
-    Although you can print your legal docs and sign them with a pen and then scan them into our system, one of our benefits is that you don't have to do that.
+    Although you can print your legal docs and sign them with a pen and then scan them into our system, one of the benefits of Shoobx is that you don't have to do that.

 ----